pete-rai/words-of-our-culture/README.md

 1. Conversion of accented characters to their "normal" English language variant.
 So, for example, the accented letter "é" was normalised to "e" and the letter "ä" was normalised to "a", and so on.
 2. All whitespace was normalised to a single space.
 This step removed non-space white space like tabs, new-lines, etc.
 3. All punctuation was removed.
 So, for example, the word "it's" became "its" and the word "you're" was normalised to "youre", and so on.
-Note this also removes full stops, so at this point we lose sentence breaks.
+Note this also removes full stops, so at this point we also lose sentence breaks.
 4. All text we converted to lowercase.

 Here is an example of the same text from Casablanca shown in the earlier section, but after the normalisation process has been executed upon it: